singingwolfboy/netlify-home/_posts/2015-11-02-a-step-by-step-guide-hosting-expose-on-netlify.md

 thumbnail: /uploads/expose.jpg
 cmsUserSlug: ""
 date: 2015-11-02
-tags: null
+tags:
+  - expose
+  - bash
+  - tutorial
 ---

-### **Welcome to netlify**

-Today, we're going to look at how to host a photo and video portfolio built with Expose on netlify, including setting up continuous deployment.
+Today, we're going to look at how to host a photo and video portfolio built with [Expose](https://github.com/Jack000/Expose) on netlify, including setting up continuous deployment.

-Expose is a static site generator that uses a Bash script to create photo essays.
 With a few simple tweaks, Expose can work with netlify to continually and consistently update your photo and video content.

 <!-- excerpt -->

+### Installing Expose

 Let's begin by creating your project directory.
 For the purposes of this tutorial, let's call it `exposenetlify`:

 ```
 $ mkdir PATH/TO/exposenetlify
 ```